IntelRealSense/librealsense/examples/readme.md

-# Sample Code for Intel® RealSense™ Depth cameras
+# Sample Code for Intel® RealSense™ cameras
 **Code Examples to start prototyping quickly:** These simple examples demonstrate how to easily use the SDK to include code snippets that access the camera into your applications.

-For mode advanced usages you might also want to review the list of [Tools](../tools) we provide.
+For mode advanced usages please review the list of [Tools](../tools) we provide.

 For a detailed explanations and API documentation see our [Documentation](../doc) section